-Eczema affects people of all ages but is primarily seen in children.
-Those who “grow out” of their eczema during early childhood may see it recur again in later life.
+Eczema affects people of all ages.
+Children who “grow out” of their eczema during early childhood may see it recur again in later life.

-In the UK, one in five children and one in twelve adults have eczema while eczema and contact dermatitis account for 84-90% of occupational skin disease.
+In the UK, one in five children and one in ten adults have eczema while eczema and contact dermatitis account for 84-90% of occupational skin disease.

 Atopic eczema is a genetic condition based on the interaction between a number of genes and environmental factors.
 In most cases there will be a family history of either eczema or one of the other ‘atopic’ conditions i.e asthma or hay fever.